mendix/docs/content/en/docs/refguide/installation/jdk-installation.md

 ## 2 Downloading and Installing the JDK

-You can download the Adoptium JDK from the [adoptium.net](https://adoptium.net/) website using one of the following links:
+You can download the Eclipse Temurin JDK from the [adoptium.net](https://adoptium.net/) website using one of the following links:

 * [JDK 11](https://adoptium.net/temurin/releases/?version=11)
 * [JDK 17](https://adoptium.net/temurin/releases/?version=17)